Fetish Fantasy Series Beginner’s Ball Gag

 But if you know you can use a ball gag of this size, it’s cheap and decently made.
 The ball is made of rubber and strung on a nylon strap.
 It’s not fixed in place so it can slide to the left and right a few inches but the length of nylon to which the ball is attached is actually attached to another piece of strap with D-rings that are attached via rivets.
 These pieces stop the ball from moving forever.
 Technically, this ball gag comes in 3-pieces.

-I’m not really sure what the point of those detachable straps is but you could potentially rig up a longer strap if you needed or use them to connect the gag to something else for whatever erotic torture you desire.
+The point of those detachable straps is confusing if you buy this product, but if you realize that Pipedream makes a ball gag training set, it’s likely that they once made a similar set that reused some of these parts.
 Of course, they’re only snaps, so they’re not locked in place but they actually do require a bit of effort for me to unsnap.
 You have to use both of the straps in order to create a full loop, though.

 It’s also somewhat adjustable.
 At its tightest, the gag has a circumference of around 15″, including the ball itself.
 The straps offer about 5″ more of leeway if you require it.
 A quick measure of my own head indicates that this will fit my head with a couple extra inches but those with larger heads may need to modify the design for their needs.